 Language Proficiency Exam (TOEFL or IELTS)

-- International students transferring from unfinished degree programs of other universities in the United States should present English proficiency scores.
+- International students transferring from unfinished degree programs of other universities in the United States should present a language test score.

 English Language Instruction